Joseph W.S. de Graft-Johnson: Early life and education

 Joseph de Graft-Johnson was born on 6 October 1933 in Cape Coast, Gold Coast to Fante parents.
 He attended Mfantsipim School.
 He received his bachelor's degree in Civil Engineering from the University of Leeds.
 In 1960, he received a master's degree in Highway Engineering from the University of Birmingham.
 He received his PhD in Soil Mechanics from the University of California, Berkeley in 1965.

 Career

 He first worked with a London engineering firm, where his projects included the building of a Brazilian power plant and the extension of an airport in London. de Graft-Johnson practised as an engineer in Ghana.
-He was a lecturer at of the Kwame Nkrumah University of Science and Technology at Kumasi and was later promoted to Senior Lecturer, then associate professor in 1968.
+He was a lecturer at the Kwame Nkrumah University of Science and Technology at Kumasi and was later promoted to Senior Lecturer, then associate professor in 1968.
 In 1969, he became the Director of the Buildings and Roads Research Institute.
 In 1974, he was one of ten members appointed to the Ghana Highways Authority and later, sat on the board of directors.
 He was also one of the founding members of the Ghana Institution of Engineers (GhIE), of which he was the President from 1977 to 1978.
 He was a consultant to the Government of Zambia where he advised on the set-up of the Building Research and Development Institute in Lusaka.